-The front office manager incurs costs in operating a point-of-sale front office, including expenses involved in implementing incentive programs, producing training materials, and spending time to plan.
-These costs, while not overwhelming, should be anticipated.
+The front office manager will incur costs in operating a point-of-sale front office, including expenses involved in implementing incentive programs, producing training materials, and spending time to plan.
+These costs, while not meant to be overwhelming, should be anticipated.
 If all appropriate steps are taken, the income from increased sales should far outweigh the additional costs.
-The projection of sales and related expenses is useful when deciding which marketing ideas to explore.
+This projection of sales and related expenses is very useful when deciding which marketing ideas to explore.